-- 1. Using Part C of the Physical Habitat Characterization Datasheet enter data from the following observations. - a.
-Determine the Dominant (>50%) and Sub-dominant (<50%) Bank Angle in Part C (1st box) using the clinometer and the meter stick, record the information in the Physical Habitat Characterization Datasheet (Appendix A).
-The bank angle assessment is made along the transect line perpendicular to shore and should include approximately one meter of the bank perpendicular to the water's edge. - Lay the meter ruler against the bank with one end towards the water.
+- 1. Using Part C of the Physical Habitat Characterization Datasheet or mobile device application, enter data from the following observations. - a.
+Determine the Dominant (>50%) and Sub-dominant (<50%) Bank Angle in Part C (1st box) using the clinometer and the meter stick, record the information in the Physical Habitat Characterization Datasheet or on the mobile device application (Appendix A).
+The bank angle assessment is made along the transect line perpendicular to shore and should include approximately one meter of the bank perpendicular to the water's edge. - 1) Lay the meter ruler against the bank with one end towards the water.
 Half or more of the meter stick (>0.5 m) should be resting on the bank to determine the dominant angle.
 Place the clinometer on the meter stick; read and select the appropriate bank angle range to record in degrees (Figure 11). - b.
 There may be a variety of angles.
-If two bank angles predominate, tick both and estimate which one is dominant (>0.5 m).
+If two bank angles predominate, select both and estimate which one is dominant (>0.5 m).
 The longest section of the bank is considered dominant; the shorter section is sub-dominant (<0.5 m).
 If a boulder or log is present along the bank being measured, record a bank angle from an adjacent and representative slope.
-Estimate the bank angle where it is obscured by vegetation. - 1) Vertical/undercut > 75° - 2) Steep 30 75° - 3) Gradual < 30°
+Additionally, indicate "yes" or "no" if the bank is undercut; this is defined as having a space >15 cm (0.5 feet) see Figure 11C and 11D.
+Estimate the bank angle where it is obscured by vegetation. - 1) Vertical (> 75°) - 2) Steep $(30 75^{\circ})$ - 3) Gradual (<30°) - 4) Bank undercut?
+(Yes or No)